 Early Life and Education

-Michael Jonathan Moritz was born in Cardiff, Wales, on September 12, 1954, to a Jewish family who fled Nazi Germany.
-His father was a professor at Cardiff University.
-Moritz attended Howardian High School in Cardiff and later earned a bachelor's degree in history from Christ Church, Oxford, in 1976, and an MBA from the Wharton School of the University of Pennsylvania in 1978.
+Michael Jonathan Moritz was born on September 12, 1954, in Cardiff, Wales, to Jewish parents who had fled Nazi Germany.
+His father was a professor, and his mother also fled Nazi Germany.
+Moritz attended Howardian High School in Cardiff and later pursued higher education, earning a Bachelor of Arts degree in history from Christ Church, Oxford.
+In 1978, he received a Master of Business Administration from the Wharton School of the University of Pennsylvania.

 Rise to Success